 Don’t settle for the first offer that you’re approved for.
 Visit several dealerships to explore your options.
 Some dealers offer in-house financing.
 So, they have more flexibility with regards to who gets approved and who doesn’t.

 And no need to worry about your credit score taking a hit from too many lease applications.
 According to myFICO, all inquiries made in a 30-day window will be counted as a lone inquiry while you shop around as long as you select a lease by the end of this period.

 Rectify Credit Report Errors

-So there’s a chance that erroneous information in your credit report is dragging your score down.
+So there’s a chance that erroneous information on your credit report is dragging your score down.
 And having a poor score is standing between you and that lease approval.
 But by rectifying these errors, your score should improve.

 To get started, grab a free copy of your report.
 If you notice errors, file disputes right away.
-But keep in mind that it could take a bit for your credit report to reflect any changes since the credit bureaus have 30 days to wrap up the investigation.
+But keep in mind that it could take a bit for your credit history to reflect any changes since the credit bureaus have 30 days to wrap up the investigation.

 For more guidance on credit report disputes, check out this comprehensive guide.

 Ready to Get Negative Items Removed from Your Credit Report?